kbuczek/chairman/README.md

 Chairman backend stores all conferences and lectures in MongoDB Atlas.
 Used Node.js as simple API for the React Native App and React frontend Webpage
 Check out the code here: https://github.com/kbuczek/chairman-backend

+UPDATE: The mongoDB Atlas database is no longer active